ImagineSocialGit/engage-core/docs/module-boundaries.md

 Surface keys describe UI/admin/client channel-choice surfaces.

+The `broadcasts` surface controls whether regular Broadcast authoring exposes SMS as a selectable channel.
+It does not make permission invitations SMS-capable, and it does not change runtime SMS consent, suppression, revocation, STOP/HELP, or send-guard behavior.

 They should not replace singular Messaging scopes, sources, message types, consent policy keys, token contexts, or payload/context keys.

 Hiding SMS from a surface does not disable SMS runtime safety behavior.